 The best monitor arms available now

-If your monitor is particularly heavy, then the 3M Dual-Swivel Monitor Arm is one of the best monitor arms for your needs on the market today, with a weight capacity of 30lbs / 1.6kg.
 This sturdy and reliable model can be set up in two different ways: either clamp it to a desk that's up to 4.25in thick or use the grommet mount to fits desks up to 2.25in thick.
-Once you're set up, the monitor arm provides 7.5in / 19cm of height adjustability (thanks to poly adjustments as well as arm adjustments), extends 19.5in / 49.5cm from the base, and lets you rotate your monitor from landscape to portrait.
+Once you're set up, the monitor arm provides an impressive 18.5 inches of height adjustability (thanks to poly adjustments as well as arm adjustments), extends 19.5in / 49.5cm from the base, and lets you rotate your monitor from landscape to portrait.
 Best of all, it's hollow so you can run your wires through it, making for a very tidy cable management solution.
 On the negative side, it's a little fiddly to assemble in practice, and some find it quite stuff.

-If you'd like to have the option to stack your monitors on top of each other as well as side by side then the Ergotron LX Dual Stacking Arm could be the monitor arm for you.
-It has height adjustment of up to 33cm, and there's a tall option available if you're a tall model yourself, so make sure you get the right height.
+It gives you height adjustment of up to 13 inches, and there's a tall model available if you're a tall model yourself, so make sure you get the right height.
 The foldable arms tuck away nicely when you're not using them despite the double-decker design.
 If you want to go all-out, then purchasing two arms and other accessories allows you to configure up to four monitors at once.

 If you're more than six feet tall, then even the best monitor arms won't necessarily hit the height you need for full ergonomic perfection.
 This Ergotron model is one of several that combines an arm with an adjustable pole for extra height control.
-The Tall Pole version of the LX Desk Mount LCD Arm (which features as number two on our list) adds 6.25in / 15.8cm of pole height in addition to the arm, so even basketball players should be able to get their workspace set up for total comfort.
-Beyond that, it comes with all the specs and benefits of the shorter model, as listed previously, albeit at a higher price.
+The Tall Pole version of the LX Desk Mount LCD Arm (which features as number two on our list) adds an extra 6.25in / 15.8cm of pole height in addition to the arm, so even basketball players should be able to get their workspace set up for total comfort.
+Beyond that, it comes with all the specs and benefits of the shorter model, as listed previously, albeit at a slightly higher price.